-- Components of Compensation: We use a mix of compensation elements including base salary, short-term incentives and long-term incentives to avoid placing too much emphasis on any one component of compensation. - Short-term Incentive: Our short-term incentive compensation plan does not allow for unlimited payouts.
-For fiscal 2016 short-term incentive payments cannot exceed 150% of target levels. - Long-term Incentive Awards: Our long-term incentive awards drive a long-term perspective and vest over periods of two to four years.
-Our performance-based long-term incentive awards are capped and cannot exceed 200% of target levels. - Committee Oversight: The Committee reviews and administers all awards under short- and long-term incentive plans. - Performance Measures: Our performance goal setting process is aligned with our business strategy and the interests of our stockholders. - Clawback Policy: We have the ability to recover any excess incentive-based compensation awarded to any of our executive officers as a result of an accounting restatement due to material non-compliance with the reporting requirements under federal securities laws. - Stock Ownership Guidelines: Our stock ownership guidelines require our senior management to maintain a significant portion of their personal wealth in our common stock for the duration of their employment with our Company.
+- Components of Compensation: We use a mix of compensation elements including base salary, short-term incentives and long-term incentives to avoid placing too much emphasis on any one component of compensation. - Short-term Incentive Compensation: Our short-term incentive compensation plan does not allow for unlimited payouts.
+For fiscal 2018, short-term incentive payments cannot exceed 150% of target levels. - Long-term Incentive Awards: Our long-term incentive awards drive a long-term perspective and vest over a period of four years.
+Our performance-based long-term incentive awards are capped and cannot exceed 200% of target levels. - Committee Oversight: The Committee reviews and administers all awards under short- and long-term incentive plans and engages a compensation consultant on a bi-annual basis to insure that our compensation package is consistent with that of our competitors. - Performance Measures: Our performance goal setting process is aligned with our business strategy and the interests of our stockholders. - Clawback Policy: We have the ability to recover excess incentive-based compensation awarded to any of our executive officers as a result of an accounting restatement due to material non-compliance with the reporting requirements under federal securities laws in certain circumstances. - Stock Ownership Guidelines: Our stock ownership guidelines require our senior management to maintain a significant portion of their personal wealth in our common stock for the duration of their employment with our Company. - Hedging Policy: Our hedging policy requires our senior management to retain the full risks and reward associated with owning our common stock with respect to all of the shares they are required to retain.